-In developing the four language skills of reading, writing, speaking and listening, students will study French speaking countries and travel, describe personalities and physical characteristics, signs of the zodiac, hobbies and interests, school and daily routines.
+In developing the four language skills of reading, writing, speaking and listening, students will study the topics of sports and healthy lifestyles, future plans, the world of work, the environment and past historical events.
 Whilst studying these topics students will use present, past and future tenses and other grammatical structures as well as enriching and expanding their knowledge of vocabulary.
 Students will develop the ability to read and write various text types in French including journal entries, letters, emails, post cards and film reviews.